RUB-Bioinf/OpenVibSpec/documentation/DeepLearning/README.md

-# Using Pretrained Deep Neural Networks in Spectroscopy
+# Using Pre-trained Deep Neural Networks in Spectroscopy

 In image classification, significant steps were taken in the last decade with the use of pre-trained NNs, which were then trained in transfer learning for their own application.
 The models contained in OpenVibSpec can be imported and used via the DeepLearn class.
 Models for semantic segmentation, Mie scatter correction and interpolation of the IR resolution limit are included.
 ## The Mie Correction Deep Neural Network